kovalevcon/30-Days-of-Code/Day0/README.md

-# Day0 - 30 Days of Code
+# 30 Days of Code - Day 0

 To view solutions, see the file `hello-world.py` in your text editor.